-Studies have linked infertility issues with vitamin D3 deficiency and shown that women with higher vitamin D3 levels are four times more likely to conceive using IVF than women with low levels.
+Studies have linked fertility issues with vitamin D3 deficiency and shown that women with higher vitamin D3 levels are four times more likely to conceive using IVF than women with low levels.
 That's because a low concentration of vitamin D3 has been linked to estrogen dominance, which, as you already know, can lead to many hormonal issues.
 Omega-3s are also important to take along with D3 because they’re the good fat that’s essential for mood stabilization and reducing cramps.
 Vitamins K1 and K2 are also great for bone and heart health and collagen for skin and hair.

 Whether you're trying to get rid of pesky PMS; offset the effects of synthetic birth control hormones; improve a diagnosed condition like PCOS, fibroids, etc.; or improve your fertility, talk to your health provider about what supplements you may need for healthier hormones or check out the supplements I designed specifically for hormone balance.

 Want to have more mind-blowing orgasms?
 This technique could be the key to unlocking a better sex life and increased libido, and it works whether you're single or coupled.